SandraSpiegelberg/My-Zootopia/README.md

 ## Contributing

 If you'd like to contribute to this project, please follow these guidelines:
--   create a new branch to experiment with the code and possibly also open an issue in case of additional content or wishes
+-   create a new branch to experiment with the code and possibly also open a new issue in case of additional content or wishes
 -   if you find something interesting and want to share it, create a pull request
--   in case of bugs or problems, open an issue and describe the bug/problem and mark it with labels
+-   in case of bugs or problems, open a new issue and describe the bug/problem and mark it with labels